Merchant playbooks

 2. make the price and delivery path obvious

-4. verify payment, membership, receipt, and support state afterwards
+4. verify payment, membership, receipt, and support state after the first real buyer or optional low-value live check

 Do not create many offers before one full trail is proven.